Women in Asia: Vietnam

+Malaysia

 Malaysian women sit at a restaurant, 2009.

 Women in Malaysia receives support from the Malaysian government concerning their rights to advance, to make decisions, to health, education and social welfare, and to the removal of legal obstacles.
 The Malaysian government has ensured these factors through the establishment of Ministry of National Unity and Social Development in 1997 (formerly known in 1993 as Women's Affairs Secretariat or HAWA).
 This was followed by the formation of the Women's Affairs Ministry in 2001 to recognize the roles and contributions of Malaysian women.
 Around 47% of Malaysian women are in the workforce.